amandamata/amandamata.github.io.dev/content/en/about.md

 My blog is a loose collection of things learned.
 <br/><br/>

 ##### Work

-I’m a Software Engineer at PagarMe.
+I’m graduated in Computer Science, and Software Engineer at PagarMe.

-I'm graduated in Computer Science (but we all know the learning never ends).
 <br/><br/>

 ##### Contact

 Wanna get in touch?
 Email me at **YW1hbmRhLm1hdGFAbGl2ZS5jb20=**